itaisteinherz/netoani.com/content/blog/advanced-python-type-hinting/index.md

 		assert value == value.real  # Error: invalid type
 ```

 The above code is valid, however static type checkers will report an error.
-This is because a type checker doesn't have enough information to verify that the type of `value` is `RealNumber`.
+This is because a type checker doesn't have enough information to verify that `value` is a number.
 Using `TypeGuard`, introduced in [PEP 647](https://www.python.org/dev/peps/pep-0647/), we can enable type narrowing by changing the return type hint of `is_real_numeber` to `TypeGuard[RealNumber]`.
 This will signal to type checkers that if the method returns `True`, `value` is of type `RealNumber` (and if it returns `False`, it isn't).
 Now, type checkers won't report any errors:

 ```python{1,6}
 from typing import Union, TypeGuard